kawatan/Merkurius/README.md

 # Merkurius

 This repository contains the portable deep learning (deep neural networks) library implementation for .NET platform.
 This library supports inference and training.
-Furthermore, All codes are written in C#.
+Furthermore, all codes are written in C#.

 ![](https://github.com/milchchan/Merkurius/workflows/.NET%20Core/badge.svg)